LyfeOnEdge/snowmaker/readme.md

 - the wrap_*_shift arguments specify if the area introduced after the move of the array should be filled with a wrapped copy of the overwritten data or the background value
 - \*_drift is the number of row / column shifts to attempt each frame advance
 - \*_drift_radius is the max number of pixels a particle can move in that dimension each frame advance
-- \*wrap_*_drift argumewnts specify if random drift should cause particles to wrap in that direction
+- \*wrap_*_drift arguments specify if random drift should cause particles to wrap in that direction